trigger-corp/Forge-Documentation/source/tutorials/weather/tutorial-1.rst

 * Set up weather forecast data structures
 * Familiarize you with developing and running a basic app using Forge

-.. _weather-tutorial-1-preparation:
+.. _tutorials-weather-tutorial-1-preparation:

 Preparation
 -----------
-* Firstly, if you haven't already done so go through the :ref:`Chrome getting started <chrome-getting-started>` or :ref:`android-getting-started` instructions.
+* Firstly, if you haven't already done so go through the :ref:`mobile-getting-started` or :ref:`chrome-getting-started` instructions.
   This will help you set up the basics and teach you how to build and run your code.
-* Remove any files in the ``src`` directory except ``config.json``, the rest of the files will not be needed for the rest of this tutorial.
+* Remove any files in the ``src`` directory except ``config.json`` (the remaining files will not be needed for the rest of this tutorial).
 * Download `resources.zip <../_static/weather/resources.zip>`_, which contains images and other resources needed for this tutorial; extract the ``resources`` directory to the ``src`` directory.
 * Create a new javascript file called ``weather.js`` inside the ``src`` directory.
 This file will contain all of the JavaScript code for the rest of the tutorial.
 * Create a file called ``index.html`` inside the ``src`` directory.
 This will be the html page that displays the forecast information.

-.. _weather-tutorial-1-setting-up-the-UI:
+.. _tutorials-weather-tutorial-1-setting-up-the-UI:

 Setting up the UI
 -----------------